-The terms and conditions, if any, upon which the debt securities of any series are convertible into common stock or exchangeable for other securities, cash or other of our property will be set forth in the applicable supplemental indenture or board resolution and officer's certificate and prospectus supplement relating thereto.
+The terms and conditions, if any, upon which the debt securities of any series are convertible into common units or exchangeable for other securities, cash or other of our property will be set forth in the applicable supplemental indenture or board resolution and officer's certificate and prospectus supplement relating thereto.

-Redemption; Repurchase at the Option of the Holder; Sinking Fund debt securities of any series are subject to any sinking fund will be set forth in the applicable supplemental indenture or debt security.
+Redemption; Repurchase at the Option of the Holder; Sinking Fund

-The terms and conditions, if any, upon which (a) the debt securities of any series are redeemable at our option, (b) the holder of debt securities of any series may cause us to repurchase such debt securities or (c) the
+The terms and conditions, if any, upon which (a) the debt securities of any series are redeemable at our option, (b) the holder of debt securities of any series may cause us to repurchase such debt securities or (c) the debt securities of any series are subject to any sinking fund will be set forth in the applicable supplemental indenture or debt security.